conda-forge/conda-forge.github.io/src/maintainer/conda_forge_yml.rst

 * ``circle``
 * ``travis``
 * ``appveyor``
+* ``github_actions``
 * ``None`` or ``False`` to disable a build platform.
 * ``default`` to choose an appropriate CI (only if available)

+Note that ``github_actions`` is not available for the conda-forge github organization except for self-hosted runs to avoid a denial of service due to other critical infrastructure running on Github actions.
+Other github organizations may use ``github_actions`` as a CI provider.

 For example, switching linux_64 & osx_64 to build on Travis CI, with win_64 on Appveyor: